Frost-Lord/Frost-Lord/README.md

 ## Welcome!,
 ```
-I'm Glitched, a passionate self-taught full stack backend developer and a freelancer from Australia.
+I'm Frost Lord, a passionate self-taught full stack backend developer and a freelancer from Australia.
 my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.